 The emphasis on this Self-Compassion program is on psychological self-care.
 You will be presented tools that you can use in the workplace, not only self-care strategies to assist you at home.
 We become stronger as we develop an inner capacity to be with our difficulties and with ourselves, in a compassionate way, enabling us to deal more effectively with challenges.
 During the Self-Compassion classes, the goal is for participants to directly experience and learn short self-care practices that evoke mindfulness, self-compassion and resilience, that they can integrate in the workplace.

-There will be no presentation of formal meditation in this program.
 The exercises and tools presented will consist of short mindfulness and self-compassion practices that you can use on the spot, to integrate in your daily life.
 Daily meditation practices are not required and are optional but encouraged.